cmykna/cykana.org/source/_posts/2012-12-27-collapsing-git-history.markdown

 The many, *many* ways you can screw around with git history is pretty interesting, though.

-According to people who are probably smarter than me, grafts are more of a quick hack than something you should be making a regular part of your workflow, but in specific cases, git's graft mechanism can be really helpful.
+According to people who are ~~probably~~ certainly smarter than me, grafts are more of a quick hack than something you should be making a regular part of your workflow, but in specific cases, git's graft mechanism can be really helpful.
 Here's what helped me figure all this out:

 * [StackOverflow - Collapsing a git repository's history](http://stackoverflow.com/a/475931)
 * [StackOverflow - How do git grafts and replace differ?](http://stackoverflow.com/a/6802005)